modernism

 They are removing our double weight.

 However, his idealism was not without its quirks.
-When the short story “I (Romance)” was published, in which the protagonist, a revolutionary and a Chekist, shoots his nun mother, some readers thought that the story was autobiographical.
-This is how the fable of Khvylovy as a murderer of his own mother and a Chekist emerged.
+When the short story “I (Romance)” was published, in which the protagonist, a revolutionary and a Chekist, shoots his nun mother, some readers thought the story autobiographical.
+This is how the fable of Khvyliovyi as a murderer of his own mother and a Chekist emerged.
 The legend was alive and well, and many “naive readers” believed it.
 That is, until the emigrant publishing house Smoloskyp, which published a five-volume collection of Khvylyovy’s works in America (and now, in Ukraine, has published a complete collection of his texts), published a photo showing a living mother at her son’s funeral.

 A very distinctive, temperamental, and rich example of modernism.